-- Look at biographical information, including whatever you can find on Web sites for the lawyers and their law firms.
-Do they appear to have expertise in the area you need?
-Do they have any information on their Web sites that is helpful to you?
+- Look at biographical information, including whatever you can find online.
+Do this lawyer appear to have expertise in connection with your particular kind of personal injury claim?
+Do they have any information on their website that is helpful to you?

-- Lawyers who represent injured people usually don't also defend against lawsuits in this area.
-The profile for the lawyer and his or her firm should give you an idea of whom they primarily represent.
+- The profile for the lawyer and his or her firm should give you an idea of the kinds of cases they handle (and which side they typically represent).
 If you can't tell, call the lawyer's office and find out.

-- Contact your state bar association or visit their Web site to find out if the lawyer is in good standing
+- Contact your state bar association or visit their website to find out if the lawyer you are researching is in good standing.

-- Check out the yellow pages of your telephone directory.
+- Check out your local yellow pages.
 Does the lawyer advertise?
-If so, do you find it compelling?
+If so, do you find the ad compelling?
 Helpful?
 Tasteful?

 - Check out the online archives of your local newspaper.
 Has there been any publicity about the lawyer or the cases that he or she has handled?
-This is particularly likely in the case of attorney who handle large-settlement personal injury cases.
+This is particularly likely if the attorney has handled high profile cases.

-You shouldn't necessarily cross a lawyer off your list just because he or she didn't have the time to meet with you on short notice.
+Once you've narrowed your list of candidates down, ask about a consultation (if the lawyer doesn't suggest it).
+You shouldn't necessarily cross a lawyer off your list just because he or she doesn't have the time to meet with you on short notice.
 Good personal injury lawyers are busy, so they may not be able to spend as much time as they would like with prospective clients.
 You should also anticipate that whomever you hire may have to delegate a lot of responsibility to his or her staff.
 You should expect to be treated courteously and professionally by the staff and the lawyer.